 Workflow config

-Tune how much work Maestro can offload, how aggressively it retries, and which guardrails stay in place through WORKFLOW.md.
+Tune how much work Maestro can offload, how aggressively it retries, and how Codex is launched through WORKFLOW.md.

 What WORKFLOW.md controls